jumpline/metanastevo/README.md

 ***

-## About Metanastevo
+## About sd2cp

-:information_source: metanastevo is a migration application written to automate migrations between the legacy product "Sphera VDS Control Panel" to the new and ever updated cPanel control panel.
+:information_source: sd2cp is a migration application written to automate migrations between the legacy product "Sphera VDS Control Panel" to the new and ever updated cPanel control panel.

 I have re-written the main master scripts and compressed them into one script.
 Now you no longer have to run 4 scripts.
 You now run 1 script, and this script will do all the work.

-This metanastevo.sh script can be ran on the VDS Master for packaging the account.
+This sd2cp.sh script can be ran on the VDS Master for packaging the account.
 The same script can also run on the cPanel server.
 <br /><br /><br />

 ## Usage